Maida Coleman: Political career

 In 2008, Coleman announced a run for Mayor of the City of St. Louis against fellow Democratic Francis Slay, but switched to run as an Independent after another Democrat candidate with the same last name entered the primary.

 Coleman was executive director of the Missouri Workforce Investment Board at the Department of Economic Development.
 Following the 2014 Ferguson uprising, Jay Nixon formed the Office of Community Engagement and appointed Coleman as office director.
 In 2015, Nixon appointed Coleman to the Missouri Public Service Commission.

 Personal life

-Coleman has three children: John, Alaina and James.
-She currently resides in St. Louis, Missouri.
+Coleman was born in Sikeston, Missouri.
+She has three children and currently resides in St. Louis, Missouri.